richardhenyash/freefrom/README.md

 #### Functional Requirements ####
 * The User needs to be able to register.
 * The User needs to be able to login and logout.
-* The User needs to be able to search for products which are suitable for one or more allergies or intolerances.
+* The User needs to be able to search for products which are free from one or more allergens.
 * The User needs to be able to add products.
 * The User needs to be able to rate products.
 * The User needs to be able to review products.
+* The User needs to be able to edit products.
+* The User needs to be able to delete products (this should be restricted to users with the correct privelages).
 * The User needs to be able to add product categories (this should be restricted to users with the correct privelages).
+* The User needs to be able to edit product categories (this should be restricted to users with the correct privelages).
+* The User needs to be able to delete product categories (this should be restricted to users with the correct privelages).
 * The User needs to be able to add allergens (this should be restricted to users with the correct privelages).
+* The User needs to be able to edit allergens (this should be restricted to users with the correct privelages).
+* The User needs to be able to delete allergens (this should be restricted to users with the correct privelages).
 * The User needs to be able to contact the developer.

 #### Business Rules ####